Spencer07c7/SLMTargets/README.md

 **5.** To finish click the **_export all_** button.
 All target positions, phase masks, and microscope control files will be saved to the current SLMTargets directory.
 # Installation
+SLMTargets requires a CUDA-enabled GPU.
+To date, SLMTargets has been tested on a NVIDIA GeForce RTX 2080 SUPER and a